XiCheng148/Awesome-Merge-Picture/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source 和 available under the [MIT License](LICENSE).